noel-reeds/raycaster/README.md

-A simple raycaster implemented in DDA algorithm
+# A simple raycaster implemented in DDA algorithm

+## 1. Installation